browserengineering/book/book/security.md

 making sure to send these generalized-origin cookies on any requests covered by the generalized origin.

-*Content Security Policy*: The `Content-Security-Policy` header is a powerful tool in modern browsers to prevent XSS attacks.
-The full specification is quite complex, but in the simplest case, the header is set to the keyword `default-src` followed by a space-separated list of origins.
-That instructs the browser to refuse to load any resources for that page (CSS, JavaScript, images, and so on) except from those origins.
-Implement support for this header.

 *Referer*: When your browser visits a web page, or when it loads a CSS or JavaScript file, it sends a `Referer` header[^24] containing the URL it is coming from.
 Sites often use this for analytics.
 Implement